 There are people who inhabit spaces so absolutely that they become an extension of themselves.
 Casa Chiqui is just that: a home for the treasures that Chiqui de Echaverría has discovered around the world thanks to her keen eye for handcrafted design.
-Her iconic shop in Cartagena's Centro Historico houses the exceptional pieces Chiqui has brought back from her travels to destinations as diverse as Indonesia, Morocco, India and Mexico.
+Her iconic store in Cartagena's Centro Historico houses the exceptional pieces Chiqui has brought back from her travels to destinations as diverse as Indonesia, Morocco, India and Mexico.

-Driven by her fascination with the extraordinary and inimitable, Chiqui began bringing these objects to Cartagena as decoration for her family home, which soon took on the feel of a global crafts museum.
-And not only because of the variety of pieces brought from different countries, but because its doors were always open to friends and travelers from Colombia and the world.
+Driven by her fascination with the extraordinary and inimitable, Chiqui began bringing these objects to Cartagena as decoration for her family home, which soon took on the air of a global crafts museum.
+And not only because of the variety of pieces brought from different countries, but also because its doors were always open to friends and travelers from Colombia and the world.

 Alongside our treasures from around the world is Casa Chiqui's unique line of jewelry and accessories, which combines Chiqui's global experiences with the art and spirit of her beloved Cartagena.
 Designed by Chiqui herself, each piece in the collection is handcrafted by Colombian specialists in our Cartagena store.